swampholyten/papaya/README.md

 the arrow keys or `j`/`k`.
 Press Enter to start.
 During the test an underlined cursor highlights the current character while correct, incorrect and pending text are colored green, red and gray.
 Time remaining and live WPM appear at the top.
-After finishing you can restart, return to the menu or quit.
+After finishing a results table shows your time, WPM, accuracy and mistake count.
+You can then restart, return to the menu or quit.

 ## Architecture